-Needless to say we have been in Georgia and settled in since April and I LOVE IT SO MUCH!!
+Needless to say, I have been in Georgia and settled in since April and I LOVE IT SO MUCH!!
 We have a beautiful lake behind the house and so much space.
 The kids and buttons have a huge yard which we never really had in LA.
-I have already done a lot of changes to the house like ripping up the carpet an putting in hard wood floors because I do not do carpet.
+I have already done a lot of changes to the house like ripping up the carpet and putting in hardwood floors because I do not do carpet.
 I will share more of the house soon but today we are talking about my studio and office!

 Here is a look at my office before we refreshed it!

 So when I started replacing the carpet with hardwood floors we started on the first level of the house, the living room, our bedroom, and the hubby’s office all had carpet.
 Then after that was done we waited a few weeks and replaced the carpet upstairs too.

 - Carpet shrinks your room!
 After we took it out and put the floors in it felt like my studio was twice the size, lol!